gohugoio/hugo/content/templates/section-templates.md

 * /themes/`THEME`/layouts/\_default/list.html

 Note that a taxonomy list page can also have a content file with frontmatter,  see [Source Organization](/overview/source-directory/).

-### Section RSS

-A Section’s RSS will be rendered at /`SECTION`/index.xml (e.g.&nbsp;http://spf13.com/project/index.xml)

-*Hugo ships with its own [RSS 2.0][] template.
-In most cases this will be sufficient, and an RSS template will not need to be provided by the user.*

-Hugo provides the ability for you to define any RSS type you wish, and can have different RSS files for each section and taxonomy.

-* /layouts/section/`SECTION`.rss.xml
-* /layouts/\_default/rss.xml
-* /themes/`THEME`/layouts/section/`SECTION`.rss.xml
-* /themes/`THEME`/layouts/\_default/rss.xml

 ### Taxonomy RSS